ltn22/SCHC/README.md

 Static Context Header Compression (SCHC, pronounced chic) is a *generic* compression mechanism for LPWAN networks.
 It is standardized at the IETF.

---- abstract

-This implementation applies SCHC to CoAP/UDP/IPv6 headers.
+This implementation applies SCHC to CoAP/UDP/IPv6 headers, but can be extended to other type of fields.

-It targets LoRaWAN end-devices of class A (asymmetric bi-directional).

---- middle

 # Introduction